saurabhgadia4/pindrop/README.md

 3. I am using cherryPy webframework to support the restFull API's.

+4. I have used event handling, locking and threading mechanism to manage the monitor service.

-4. I have also not added any exception handling code.
+5. I have also not added any exception handling code.
 Provided time I can add specific exception handling code where ever required.